Arigamaru/Notion-Google-Calendar-Sync/README.md

 # Notion-Google-Calendar-Sync
 This app is able to sync your notion and google calendars.
-Please check README file on how to set everything up.